Congratulations to Lindy Biller! Her chapbook, Love at the End of the World, will be published next spring

 - Simultaneous and multiple submissions allowed (Please withdraw submissions if they are accepted elsewhere.)

 - Emerging writers only (We are interested in offering a larger platform to new writers.
-Self-published writers and writers with story collections and novels with a small circulation are welcome to submit.
-Writers with novels published with a circulation of fewer than 5000 copies can also submit.)
+Self-published writers and writers with story collections and novels with a small circulation (fewer than 5000 copies) are welcome to submit.)

 - Entry fee: $25